redpanda-data/connect/docs/processors/README.md

 ```

 Unarchives parts of a message according to the selected archive type into
 multiple parts.
-Supported archive types are: tar, binary.
-If the list of target
+Supported archive types are: tar, binary, lines.
+If the list of
-parts is empty the unarchive will be applied to all message parts.
+target parts is empty the unarchive will be applied to all message parts.

 When a part is unarchived it is split into more message parts that replace the
 original part.
 If you wish to split the archive into one message per file then